UltraGeekDEV/CrystaliteSlicer/README.md

 It currently works best with printers like the original Ender 3 (at least 10° slope clearance recommended).
 Printers with auto nozzle cleaning or tight overhang limits (e.g., Bambu A1) may struggle or even risk collisions.

 This is an early-stage demo.
 It can crash on large models or misbehave with weird geometry.
-Always double-check G-code with your preferred viewer before printing—Crystalite doesn’t include one yet.
+Always double-check G-code with your preferred viewer before printing-Crystalite doesn’t include one yet.

 ## V-Slicing
 V-Slicing is a slicing technique I developed that generates layers which adapt to the model's shape.
 These layers can bend and vary in thickness -even within a single layer- to closely follow the geometry, effectively eliminating stair-stepping and enabling clean horizontal (and even slightly inverted) overhangs.